-- Article 40 (1) Order of the Ministry of Health, Labour and Welfare may establish separate provisions on the working hours referred to in Articles 32 through 32-5 and on the breaks referred to in Article 34, for a business other than that as set forth in items (i) through (iii), item (vi) and item (vii) of Appended Table 1, for which this needs to be done in order to avoid a public inconvenience or for which there is any other special need to do so, to the extent to which the need to do so is unavoidable. - (2) The separate provisions set forth in the preceding paragraph must conform closely to the standards set forth in this Act and must not harm the health or welfare of workers. - (Workers Exempt from the Application of Provisions on Working Hours, Breaks, and Days Off) - Article 41 The provisions prescribed in this Chapter, Chapter VI, and Chapter VI-2 concerning working hours, breaks and days off do not apply to a worker falling under one of the following items: - (i) one engaged in business as set forth in item (vi) (excluding forestry) or item (vii) of Appended Table 1; - (ii) one in a position of supervision or management or handling confidential processes, regardless of the type of business; - (iii) one engaged in monitoring or in intermittent labor, for which the employer has obtained permission from the relevant government agency. - Article 41-2 (1) If, at a workplace where a committee has been established whose purpose is to examine and deliberate on wages, working hours, and other particulars of working conditions at the workplace concerned, and to state its opinions regarding these particulars to the person in control of the business (but only a committee that has the employer and representatives of workers at the workplace as its members), that committee adopts a resolution by a majority of four-fifths or more of its members concerning the following particulars, and the employer notifies the relevant government agency of that resolution pursuant to the provisions of Order of the Ministry of Health, Labour and Welfare; and if the employer has a worker falling under the scope of workers set forth in item (ii) (hereinafter referred to as an "covered worker" in this paragraph) carry out the work set forth in item (i) at that workplace after obtaining the consent of the covered worker in writing or through another such means that is provided for by Order of the Ministry of Health, Labour and Welfare, the provisions prescribed in this Chapter concerning the working hours, breaks, days off and premium wages for work at night time do not apply to the covered worker; provided, however, that this does not apply if the employer does not take one of the measures provided for in items (iii) through (v):
+- Article 40 (1) Order of the Ministry of Health, Labour and Welfare may establish separate provisions on the working hours referred to in Articles 32 through 32-5 and on the breaks referred to in Article 34, for a business other than that stated in items (i) through (iii), items (vi) and (vii) of Appended Table 1, for which this needs to be done in order to avoid inconvenience to the public or for which there is any other special need to do so, to the extent to which the need to do so is unavoidable. - (2) The separate provisions under the provisions of the preceding paragraph must conform closely to the standards prescribed in this Act and must not be harmful to the health or welfare of workers.

+(Workers Exempt from the Application of Provisions on Working Hours, Breaks, and Days Off)

+- Article 41 The provisions prescribed in this Chapter, Chapter VI, and Chapter VI-2 concerning working hours, breaks and days off do not apply to a worker falling under one of the following items: - (i) one engaged in business stated in item (vi) (excluding forestry) or (vii) of Appended Table 1; - (ii) one in a position of supervision or management or of handling confidential affairs, regardless of the type of business; - (iii) one engaged in monitoring or in intermittent work, for whom the employer has obtained permission from the relevant government agency. - Article 41-2 (1) If, at a workplace where a committee is established with the purpose of examining and deliberating on wages, working hours, and other particulars of working conditions at that workplace, and to state its opinions regarding these particulars to the person in control of the business (limited to a committee that has the employer and representatives of workers at the workplace as its members), that committee adopts a resolution by a majority of four-fifths or more of its members regarding the following particulars, and the employer notifies the relevant government agency of that resolution pursuant to the provisions of Order of the Ministry of Health, Labour and Welfare; and if the employer has a worker falling under the range of workers stated in item (ii) (referred to as a "covered worker" below in this paragraph) carry out the work stated in item (i) at that workplace after obtaining the consent of the covered worker in writing or through another such means that is provided for by Order of the Ministry of Health, Labour and Welfare, the provisions prescribed in this Chapter concerning working hours, breaks, days off and premium wages for work at night time do not apply to the covered worker; provided, however, that this does not apply if the employer has not taken any of the measures provided for in items (iii) through (v):